Kubernetes Lifecycle Intelligence

 EOL Risk Score™

-Kubernetes 1.35 is one of the two currently supported versions and the recommended upgrade target for most teams.
-Support runs through February 28, 2027, giving you nine months of runway from today.
+Kubernetes 1.35 is one of the three currently supported versions (1.34, 1.35, 1.36) and a solid upgrade target for most teams.
+Support runs through February 28, 2027.
 1.36 is also available if you want the latest.

 EKS, GKE, and AKS Support Windows